Qarik-Group/concourse-tutorial/docs/miscellaneous/github_release_input.md

 # Github Release Input

+One of the great features of Concourse is the ability to watch and trigger jobs based on other people's projects.
+For example you could update submodules and test your project against them; or you can watch for Github Releases as the trigger for your jobs.

 This section will show how to use a Github Release as an input to a job.

 ![github-release](/images/github-release.png)

-## Pipeline
+## Resource Type

-The `github-release` resource type requires a `source.user` and `source.repository`.
+The `github-release` resource type requires a `user` and `repository`.
 The following example is for the https://github.com/starkandwayne/shield/releases latest release.

 ```yaml
 resources: